Ranking Top 25 Golfers In U.S. Open Field

 (CBS Sports) I’m sorry to those who came expecting me to rank the field from 1-156.
 I would have needed more coffee than any company can possibly produce in a single year, especially after blowing through the entire Masters field.

 However, I have ranked this 2018 U.S. Open field from the most obvious No. 1 in the last five years to No. 25.
-We start with slayer of souls (and World No. 1) Dustin Johnson at and walk through the other 24 from most likely to “least” likely to win this year at Shinnecock Hills.
+We start with slayer of souls (and World No. 1) Dustin Johnson at the top and walk through the other 24, from most likely to “least” likely to win this year at Shinnecock Hills.
 Next to their names is their best-ever finish at the U.S. Open for reference.

 1. Dustin Johnson (Won in 2016): Obviously had a great week last week at the St. Jude Classic, but he’s also one of just four players to finish in the top 10 in at least three of the last four U.S. Opens.
 Conqueror of terrific courses (Riviera, Pebble Beach, Oakmont, Cog Hill, Crooked Stick, Doral), and this one would fit the collection nicely.